International School of Riga

-The International School of Riga (ISR; Rīgas Starptautiskā skola) is non-profit, non-denominational, private international school located in Riga, Latvia.
-There are about 300 students from 47 different nationalities.
+The International School of Riga (ISR; Rīgas Starptautiskā skola) is a non-profit, non-denominational, private international school located in Riga, Latvia.
+There are about 330 students from 47 different nationalities.

 It provides preschool, primary, middle and high school education in English for children aged 2 to 18 (Preschool – Grade 12).
 ISR follows the International Baccalaureate Organization's IB Primary Years Programme (PYP) from Preschool to Grade 5.
-The middle school (Grades 6–8) follows the International Middle Years Curriculum (Fieldwork Education).
-In Grades 9 and 10, students follow the IGCSE curriculum and in Grades 11 and 12, the prestigious IB Diploma Programme (IBDP).
+The middle school (Grades 6–10) follows IB Middle Years Programme (MYP), and in Grades 11 and 12, the prestigious IB Diploma Programme (IBDP).
 The school is authorised by the Latvian Ministry of Education and is fully accredited by the Council of International Schools.